MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.7-Prohibited-Sources/section-225.772-1.md

 ##### 225.772-1 Definitions. #####

-Link to an amendment published at 87 FR 76993, Dec.
-16, 2022.

-As used in this section -
+As used in this section—

-*Covered foreign country* means -
+*Covered foreign country* means—

 (1) The People's Republic of China;